Learn, How To Run A Successful Tea Business

 -- Means Broken Pekoe.

 Size wise its an ideal size, appearance eye pleasing, contains both strong liquor and nice aroma.
-Very popular among household consumers and high end hotels.
+In all tea grades, BP is the exactly middle size. it is Very popular among household consumers and high end hotels.
+Normal tea consumers, who take tea with milk, BP is preferred by them.

 To get B P, you need 14 holes per inch in a mesh.